 - Content optimization: You have full control over how your images, videos, and other content are optimized, including adding alt text and adjusting image sizes for faster loading times.

 Because WordPress gives you so much control, it’s a great choice for bloggers who want to optimize their content for search engines and grow their traffic over time.
-Once you make your self hosted wordpress site, you can use this SEO checklist to stay on top of your game.
+Once you make your self hosted WordPress site, you can use this SEO checklist to make sure your website and content are fully SEO optimized.

 Medium